hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    1. Nope.
 I plan to get in a good 6 hours of studying today.
 I already had a study session with Alex and reviewed some Anki cards.
 I meet with Michael today at 11:00.

+08:46 Watching:

+[An Introduction to Functions, Execution Context and the Call Stack (FULL VIDEO - Parts 1-3)](https://www.youtube.com/watch?v=exrc_rLj5iw&t=2s) from Codesmith on YouTube.

+09:27 I took a slight detour to watch the video above and now I have to pee.